Saraguef123/ENVS-193DS_homework-03/README.md

 ## **General Information**
 **Description:**
-This repository contains my homework 3 solutions for ENVS-193DS course including a personal data visualization and a statistical critique.
+This repository contains my homework 3 solutions for ENVS-193DS course including a personal data visualization for the mean time I spend on schoolwork each day of the week and a statistical critique.

 Author: Sara Guefroudj